QuentinRa/blog.quentinra.dev/tools/vim/index.md

 set tabstop=4 "tabulation size
 ```

-You should look on GitHub or on the web for "dotfiles vim" if you want to find an advanced configuration.
+You should look on GitHub or the web for "dotfiles vim" if you want to find an advanced configuration.

 <hr class="sr">